-Christianity was a laughing stock, church ignored, moral behaviour owed little to Christian teaching, and the church leadership had lost sight of the doctrines of salvation and mission.
+Christianity was a laughing stock, people ignored the church, moral behaviour owed little to Christian teaching, and the church leadership had lost sight of the doctrines of salvation and mission.
 You had to be brave to go to church in that climate.
-A bit like now really!
+A bit like now!

 What changed this situation was a series of revivals from 1735 onwards.
-These first occurred amongst the Anglicans, who formed religious societies, the Methodists as they were nicknamed.
-This gave steady growth in church attendance to the end of the century, but nothing dramatic, see the graphs in .
-The Methodists left the established church, but they left a changed and partly renewed church.
-The non-conformists also benefitted considerably from this new movement.
+They first occurred amongst the Anglicans, who formed religious societies, the Methodists as they were nicknamed.
+This movement gave steady growth in church attendance to the end of the century, but nothing dramatic, see the graphs in .

-However in the early 1800s, with more revivals across most denominations, church attendance increased much faster than the population, making church attendance a significant fraction of the population, and at last a respectable pursuit.
-Church held its ground until the twentieth century then, as most people know, started its slow decline .
+However, in the early 1800s, with more revivals across most denominations, church attendance increased much faster than the population, making church attendance a significant fraction of the population.
+Thus, church attendance became a respectable pursuit.
+Church held its ground until the twentieth century.
+Then, as most people know, it started its slow decline .

-So in the period the lady at the mining museum was telling us about, revival was common, but church attendance less so.
+So in the period the lady at the mining museum was telling us about, revival was common, but church attendance was less so.
 There would have been a number who did not go to church worship – they would have had Sunday free.
-For those who did go, they went because they WANTED to, not because they had to.
-They had been converted in revival, born of the Spirit, saved from their sins.
+Those who did go went because they WANTED to, not because they had to.
+These people had been converted to Christ in revival, born of the Spirit, and saved from their sins.
 It was these convictions that drove them to church.
 Far from being grim, it was a joy!

-What this lady was repeating was a piece of modern-day historical revision where past religious observance has been reinterpreted by a secular age in non-spiritual terms.
+What this lady was repeating was a piece of modern-day historical revision where a secular age has reinterpreted past religious observance in non-spiritual terms.
 Of course, she did not originate the viewpoint but was merely repeating what is now the standard secular narrative.

-That is the situation for Christianity in the West.
-However many people still believe it as a faith, it is yesterday’s ideology as far as wider society is concerned.
+An outdated embarrassment describes the situation for Christianity in the West.
+However, many people still believe it as a faith, but it is yesterday’s ideology as far as the wider society is concerned.
 The void it has left in society is ripe for a new ideology, in this case, one that is atheistic, man-centred and secular.
 The unbeliever cannot understand spiritual things, such as revival, conversion and the work of the Holy Spirit; such things are foolishness to them:

 So neither can we expect society, with its new ideology, to understand church history.
-So no blame on the lady at the mining museum, she is a product of our current culture.
+So I place no blame on the lady at the mining museum.
+She is a product of our current culture.

 What is this new ideology?
 How can its competition with the church for the heart of society be modelled?
 Is the church, as currently formed, up for the challenge?
 That is another blog, or two.